Skip to main content

 • “This game is good, but the devs really need to fix the music/audio; I don't know what the heck is going on.”

-Players find the grinding aspect of Passpartout 2: The Lost Artist to be a mixed experience; while the game is enjoyable in short bursts, it can become repetitive and tedious during extended play sessions.
-The art creation process can feel slow and frustrating, especially when faced with ambiguous customer requirements, leading to moments of annoyance.
-Overall, while the game offers a fun experience, some players may find certain sections grindy and lacking in variety.
+Players find the grinding aspect of Passpartout 2: The Lost Artist to be a mixed experience; while the game is enjoyable in short bursts, it can become repetitive and tedious during extended play.
+The process of creating art can be slow and frustrating, especially when faced with ambiguous customer demands, leading to moments of annoyance.
+Overall, the pacing is generally good, but some late-game tasks feel overly lengthy and lack variety, contributing to a grindy feel.

 • “You'll need a second life for grinding.”